adzuci/TIPs/tips/tip-7-slack-etiquette.md

 ## Notifications

-Slack has a wonderful feature built in that will prevent notifications from pushing to an individual outside of work hours.
-By default, we prevent notifications from pushing between the hours of 6pm and 8am, but each person can change this setting.
-Slack will allow you to override this, but please only use this functionality in an Emergency.
+Slack has a wonderful feature built in called Do Not Disturb (DND) that will prevent notifications from pushing to an individual outside of work hours.
+By default, we prevent notifications from pushing between the hours of 6pm and 8am, but each person can set their own work hours.
+If you do DM someone outside of their work hours, you will receive a prompt that will give you the opportunity to override DND and forward the notification to them - please only do this in case of an Emergency (You can find out what constitutes an Emergency in the next section).

-This functionality has no concept of holidays or vacations, so if you'd prefer to avoid notifications during those times, you'll need to override your personal settings.
+DND has no concept of holidays or vacations, so if you'd prefer to avoid notifications during those times, you'll need to override your personal settings.

 ## Emergencies